Online Sorting and Translational Packing of Convex Polygons: Online sorting

 Here the first term comes from consecutive entries internal to a subarray that are both filled before the algorithm recurses for the first time (these have pairwise distance at most $1/N_1$).
 The second term comes from consecutive entries $A[i],A[i+1]$ where $A[i]$ is in some subarray $A_j$ and $A[i+1]$ is in the next $A_{j+1}$, or $A[i]$ is full when the algorithm recurses for the first time and $A[i+1]$ becomes full in the recursion (in which case we simply bound $|A[i]-A[i+1]|\leq 1$).
-The total cost is therefore upper bounded by
+We therefore have

 It is easy to check that including the sentinel values, the total cost incurred by the algorithm never exceeds $18\sqrt{n}$.
 This completes the proof. \end{proof}